 Winston Aldworth jumps aboard NZ611 — a night flight from Auckland to Queenstown.

-The plane: Air New Zealand has A320s working this route up to 19 times a day on return flights.
+Air New Zealand has A320s working this route up to 19 times a day on return flights.
 I was on one of the new night flights — their full schedule of night flights came into effect in early July, with the latest landing in Queenstown at a scheduled 9.35pm.
 (That's the one I was on.)

 For Aucklanders, that means you can pretty much work a full day before flying south.

 It took more than a decade to get the night flights started — now they just need to build a few more hotels so all those people arriving on the planes have somewhere to stay.
 The airport spent $19.65m on runway and lighting improvements and can now operate between 6am and 10pm year round.